antistoopmode/antistoopmode.github.io/docs/hs2_stats.md

 ### Attack Speed

 Increases the amount of Attacks per Second you can perform.
-Attack Speed increases the Atacks per Second performed by 0.01 per percent.
+Attack Speed increases the Attacks per Second performed by 0.01 per percent.

 Example:
 ```
-// Gear
+Gear
 Weapon 1: 1.50 APS (includes no additional Attack Speed)
 Weapon 2: 1.64 APS (includes +9% Attack Speed)
 Armor: +10% Attack speed

-// Total APS
+This results in the following total APS
 Attacks per Second: 1.60 / 1.74
 ```